 - Good nursing care.

-Death occurs in 50 to 90 percent of Ebola cases.
-Ebola research scientists do not understand why some patients are able to recover from Ebola hemorrhagic fever and others are not; however, it is known that Ebola victims usually have not developed a significant immune response to the Ebola virus at the time of death.
+Death occurs in 50 to 90 percent of cases.
+Ebola research scientists do not understand why some people are able to recover from the illness and others are not; however, it is known that Ebola victims usually have not developed a significant immune response to the virus at the time of death.